TitaniumAlloy/Investigating-Titanic-Dataset/ReadMe.md

-<h3> Important note - The following is not a display the full project!
+<h3> Important note - The following is not a display of the full project!
 This is an issue with Markdown files reading html tags.
 Please refer to `Project_Titanic_Data.html` file to see the full project.
 Consider this a glimpse of the project on the front-end.</h3>

 <h1>Investigating Titanic Data</h1><br>